Icelain/rin/README.md

 # rin
-A small rust library to fetch system information
+A small rust library to fetch system information on linux